2. What are cookies?

 Marketing/Tracking cookies are cookies or any other form of local storage, used to create user profiles to display advertising or to track the user on this website or across several websites for similar marketing purposes.

-On our website we have included buttons for Facebook, Twitter, Instagram and Pinterest to promote webpages (e.g. “like”, “pin”) or share (e.g. “tweet”) on social networks like Facebook, Twitter, Instagram and Pinterest.
-These buttons work using pieces of code coming from Facebook, Twitter, Instagram and Pinterest themselves.
-This code places cookies.
-These social media buttons also can store and process certain information, so a personalized advertisement can be shown to you.
+On our website, we have included content from Facebook, Twitter, Instagram and Pinterest to promote web pages (e.g. “like”, “pin”) or share (e.g. “tweet”) on social networks like Facebook, Twitter, Instagram and Pinterest.
+This content is embedded with code derived from Facebook, Twitter, Instagram and Pinterest and places cookies.
+This content might store and process certain information for personalised advertising.

 7.1 Manage your consent settings

 You can use your internet browser to automatically or manually delete cookies.
 You can also specify that certain cookies may not be placed.
 Another option is to change the settings of your internet browser so that you receive a message each time a cookie is placed.
 For more information about these options, please refer to the instructions in the Help section of your browser.

 Please note that our website may not work properly if all cookies are disabled.
 If you do delete the cookies in your browser, they will be placed again after your consent when you visit our websites again.

 9. Your rights with respect to personal data